zhaoxitao/addon-snapserver/README.md

   <a href="https://github.com/Art-Ev/addon-snapserver/blob/main/LICENSE.md"> <img src="https://img.shields.io/badge/licence-mit-green" /></a>
 </p>

+# Fork Description
+The orginal repo has been out of maintenance, the source url is unable to use, just update the source url to make sure is can be installed.

 ## Contributing

 This is an active open-source project.
 Totally to people who want to